mortezakowkabi/jcb-persian-documentation/056-How-to-use-the-file-field-type-to-upload-a-file-in-JCB.md

 Now go to our Admin View, and that is this 'Look'.
 I'm going to go directly to its fields, I could add that File Field type.
 [00:05:21](https://www.youtube.com/watch?v=o482sK4DxkM&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h05m21s) Let's do it in the more area, add it in the bottom.
 Add 'Imag'e and we will see there are quite a few files.
 'Image', it should say 'Image[file]'.
 That should do it.
 [00:05:50](https://www.youtube.com/watch?v=o482sK4DxkM&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h05m50s) Let's make the Alignment full width for now.
 Then in Order in Edit one.
 Save and close.
 If we should open the Admin View, we should see the new Field has been added and it is set to being in the Full Width in Tab, and 'More' in Tab.[00:06:15](https://www.youtube.com/watch?v=o482sK4DxkM&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h06m15s)  We could now compile the component as a beginning to see how it will work out.
 Compile it, and then install it.
 Then have a look at it.
 [00:06:39](https://www.youtube.com/watch?v=o482sK4DxkM&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h06m39s)

 Let us say create a new demo.
 Go to 'More'.
 Here we see the file.
 So it is telling us File(one).
 We have a problem, there are two fields with the same name 'image'.
 I will have to go change this.
 [00:07:06](https://www.youtube.com/watch?v=o482sK4DxkM&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h07m06s) I'm going to uninstall this.
 Then go back to the fields because it is the last one I have created.
 Let's go to the end, 'image', and lets change the name [00:07:36](https://www.youtube.com/watch?v=o482sK4DxkM&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h07m36s) to 'banner'.
 I think we will use 'banner' and we will call Name on top of the page also 'Banner'.
-The field type is file, but will use the label 'banner' and save and close.
+The field type is 'file', but will use the label 'banner' and save and close.

 Now let's try again.
 You know if you have [00:08:06](https://www.youtube.com/watch?v=o482sK4DxkM&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h08m06s) two of the same fields meaning exactly the same name JCB automatically calls the one image(one), the other one image(two), and that is not good practice.
 It usually does not come out right in events, especially with history, because it is only tracking one field.
 When it checks the history, that field name does not match any field.
 [00:08:34](https://www.youtube.com/watch?v=o482sK4DxkM&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h08m34s) When it comes to the history and the updating of the database automatically as you add new fields using the same field multiple times is not recommended.